 Be sure photos are oriented the same way throughout the entry.
 Judges will not pick up and rotate their computers to see your photos.

 You don't need a "before" photo for every "after" photo, but having a few before and after phtos from corresponding views is helpful to the judges in making comparisons.

 Floor plans are not required, and some projects don't need them, but for comprehensive projects that involve the addition or repurposing of space, they are helpful as supplements to the photography.

 Keep your text concise.
 Judges typically use the text to supplement and clarify what the see in the photography rather than a stand-alone section.

-If you have doubts or questions, contact Ken Kanline at 888-263-5687.
-This is linked to my cell phone so you can call at any time of day.
+If you have doubts or questions, contact Ken Kanline at 1-850-544-3773.
+This is my cell phone so you can call at any time of day.

 TEAM MEMBER INFORMATION (OPTIONAL)

 You may list team members in the entry submission, however there is an additional charge of $20 per team member.
 Team members will be listed in the published winners list in Qualified Remodeler magazine, and will be listed as team members on the project in the primary entrant’s project page on the Chrysalis website.
 Only the primary entrant will receive the Chrysalis trophy and corporate page on the Chrysalis website.